Who We Are

 Our goals are to provide funding for ship enhancements that improve the quality of life for all sailors who serve aboard CVN 79.
 These enhancements are not funded by the Department of Defense.
 Improvements and additions to areas such as the ship library, fitness equipment, computers and software for the ship's learning center, ship's chapel.
 The ship's tribute room honoring the namesake of the ship and many other areas that make a significant difference to our service members.

-Through a myriad of events, programs and activities, Navy League Hampton Roads has a long, credible history of supporting the Sea Services.
-We are honored to be a part of what will be the legacy of USS John F. Kennedy (CVN 79).
-We welcome your support and stand ready to answer any questions you may have.
-As previously stated, Navy League is a non-profit 501 (c)(3) organization incorporated in the Commonwealth of Virginia.
+Through various events, programs, and activities, the Navy League Hampton Roads has a strong history of supporting the Sea Services.
+We are proud to be a part of the legacy of USS John F. Kennedy (CVN 79).
+Your support is vital, and we are here to address any queries you may have.
+The Navy League is a non-profit 501 (c)(3) organization incorporated in Virginia.

-Our heartfelt gratitude to the men and women who will serve aboard this vessel for the next 50 years.
+We extend our heartfelt gratitude to the men and women who will serve aboard this vessel for years to come.

 Commissioning the USS John F. Kennedy